adeo Travel · Independent Rail Tour

 The moments this trip is built around

-• Day 5The tour visits Shakespeare's Birthplace, Anne Hathaway's Cottage and Mary Arden's Farm in Stratford-upon-Avon.
+• Day 5Take the rails north to Stratford-upon-Avon to visit Shakespeare's Birthplace, Anne Hathaway's Cottage or Mary Arden's Farm.

 Included